Frequently Asked Questions

 What is CYA’s timeline for decisions?

-CYA is going ahead with the fall semester on-site.
-We are ready and excited to welcome to Athens a small group of students on September 21!
-CYA is also accepting applications for the spring 2021 semester, which we are preparing to also hold on-site.
+CYA's fall semester is progressing smoothly on-site in Athens with a small group of students.
+CYA is still accepting applications for the spring 2021 semester, which we are preparing to also hold on-site.

 I’m concerned about housing amidst COVID-19, how is CYA addressing housing in the Fall?
 In the Spring?

-Fall 2020 students will be housed in single occupancy rooms within shared apartments.
+Fall 2020 students are being housed in single occupancy rooms within shared apartments.
 Each bedroom has a separate clima (hot/cold) unit.
 All CYA apartments are within walking distance of the Academic Center, eliminating the need of public transportation.
-If conditions dictate it, CYA is prepared to follow the samehousing policy for Spring 2021.
+If conditions dictate it, CYA will follow the same housing policy in Spring 2021.

 Can I still participate in a Homestay?

-Unfortunately, CYA has decided not to offer the Homestay housing option for the Fall 2020 semester.
-This decision was made out of an abundance of caution for our incoming students!
-A decision about Homestay options in Spring 2021 will be made at a later time.
+Unfortunately, CYA has decided not to offer the Homestay housing option for the 2020-21 Academic Year.
+This decision has been made out of an abundance of caution for our incoming students!

 What precautions is CYA taking to ensure that apartments are clean/sanitized?